teachingaway/teachingaway.github.io/_posts/2014-06-25-Alice-v-CLS-Preliminary-USPTO-Guidelines-Memo.md

 share: true
 ---

-The US Patent and Trademark Office issued the following [preliminary guidance for patent examiners](http://www.uspto.gov/patents/announce/alice_pec_25jun2014.pdf) in light of the Supreme Court's recent decision in _Alice v.
+The US Patent and Trademark Office issued [preliminary guidance for patent examiners](http://www.uspto.gov/patents/announce/alice_pec_25jun2014.pdf) in light of the Supreme Court's recent decision in _Alice v.
 CLS Bank_.
+The June 25, 2014 memo is copies in full below.

-Patent Examiners are to follow a two-part test. _First_, determine whether the claim is directed to an "abstract idea."
+In short, it instructs Patent Examiners to follow a two-part test.
+1. Determine whether the claim is directed to an "abstract idea."
 Abstract ideas are among the basic tools of scientific progress, and granting a patent on the basic tools will tend to impede scientific progress.
+Such claims must meet a higher standard.
-Such patents are to be discourages. _Second_, if the patent claims are directed to an abstract idea, patent examiners will attempt to determine if the claims describe something **significantly more** than just the abstract idea itself.
+2. If the patent claims are directed to an abstract idea, patent examiners should determine if the claims describe something *significantly more* than just the abstract idea itself.

 ## Software Patent Applications
 Some software will be considered a mere "abstract idea" and ineligible for patents.
 Other software will remain patentable.
-Software will be patentable if it amounts to **"significantly more"** than just an abstract idea.
-The memo puts "significantly more" in bold, so perhaps that means they plan to create a serious standard.
-Some examples of patentable , including patentable software, include:
+Software will be patentable if it amounts to *"significantly more"* than just an abstract idea.

+Some examples of software claims that will remain patentable include:

 * Software that improves another technology or technical field,
 * Software that improves the functioning of the computer itself,
 * Software patent claims that include meaningful limitations beyond generally linking the use of an abstract idea to a particular technological environment.

-## Memo Suggests that Fewer Software Patents Will Issue.
+## Memo Suggests an Incremental Change: Slightly Fewer Software Patents Will Issue.

+This USPTO Memo does not signal a sea change in software patent examination procedure.
+In fact, the memo explicitly states that there is no categorical change in the applicable patent law:

+> Notably, Alice Corp. neither creates a per se excluded category of subject matter, such as software or business methods, nor imposes any special requirements for eligibility of software or business methods.

-This USPTO Memo does not suggest a sea change in software patent examination procedure after Alice v.
-CLS.
-Instead, it suggests that software will be incrementally more difficult to patent, and that the Patent Office will work harder to reject patent applications on abstract software patents.
+But the memo emphasizes that claims to software inventions must do "significantly more" than just implement an abstract idea on a computer.
+This suggests that software will be incrementally more difficult to patent, and that the Patent Office will work somewhat harder to reject abstract software claims.

-Gene Quinn offers his [pro-software patent view](http://www.ipwatchdog.com/2014/06/25/uspto-guidance-software-still-patentable/id=50178/) of the Memo.

 - - -